 - Keep leftover slices in refrigerator and will last about 2-3 days.

 Now this cake is for anyone who loves a little chocolate and mint together.

 And anyone who loves their healthy fats, like we do.
 Plus this unbaked layered cake is full of Omega’s, vitamin K, potassium, and fiber!
 Now that is what we call a ‘perfect’ cake.

-we ended up putting some of the avocado cream on top kinda like a avocado mint whip cream
+We ended up putting some of the avocado cream on top kinda like an avocado mint whip cream.